Alexander Saeltzer

-Alexander Saeltzer (31 July 1814 Eisenach, Saxe-Weimar-Eisenach, Germany — 23 September 1883 New York City) was a German-American architect active in New York City in the 1850s and 1860s.
-His work includes the Anshe Chesed Synagogue (now the Angel Orensanz Center), Academy of Music (New York City), Theatre Francais (New York), the Duncan, Sherman & Company building and the South Wing of the Romanesque revival structure at 425 Lafayette Street built between 1853 and 1881 as the Astor Library (which later merged with the Tilden and Lenox collections to become the New York Public Library).
+Alexander Saeltzer (31 July 1814 Eisenach, of Saxe-Weimar-Eisenach, in the then German Confederation (Germany)— 23 September 1883 New York City, U.S.A.) was a German-American architect.
+Later journeyed across the Atlantic Ocean to the Americas and was active in the United States in New York City during the 1850s and 1860s, before the American Civil War (1861-1865).
+His work includes the prominent Anshe Chesed Synagogue (now the Angel Orensanz Center), the Academy of Music (New York City), the Theatre Francais (New York), the Duncan, Sherman & Company building and the South Wing of the Romanesque revival style structure at 425 Lafayette Street in Manhattan, built between 1853 and 1881, to be later used as the Astor Library (which later merged with the Tilden and Lenox collections in 1895, to become the current New York Public Library).

-His father, Wilhelm Sältzer (1779–1853), was a brickyard-owner, an architect, a Grand Duke council of Saxe-Weimar-Eisenach, who also worked as the construction manager in the reconstruction of the Wartburg.
-Alexander Saeltzer was born in Eisenach, Germany.
-He studied at Berlin Bauakademie and was a pupil of Karl Friedrich Schinkel.
-He moved to the U.S. from Berlin.
+Back in Europe, his father, Wilhelm Sältzer, was a brickyard owner, also an architect, and a member of the Grand Duke council of the grand duchy of Saxe-Weimar-Eisenach in the former Holy Roman Empire (c.
+A.D.
+962-1806), then later the German Confederation of Central Europe to 1867.
+He also worked as the construction manager in the reconstruction / restoration of the famous Wartburg medieval castle, where Protestant / Evangelical Lutheranism reformer priest / theologian Martin Luther (1483-1546), was temporarily exiled and hidden during 1521-1522 in the 16th century era of the Protestant Reformation religious movement.

+Alexander Saeltzer was born in Eisenach.
+He studied at the Berlin Bauakademie, in Berlin, then the royal capital city of the Kingdom of Prussia. and was a pupil of Karl Friedrich Schinkel.
+After graduating from the Bauakademie, moved to journey across the Atlantic to the U.S. from Berlin.

 Synagogue

-Saeltzer was engaged in February 1849 to design the synagogue at 172 Norfolk Street in an area of New York known as kleine Deutschland (Little Germany).
-The synagogue's Gothic Revival style was inspired by the Cologne Cathedral in Cologne, Germany, and Friedrichwerdesche Kirche in Berlin.
-According to a 1987 report by the New York City Landmarks Preservation Commission, while Gothic architecture is closely associated with Christianity, it had also become popular with synagogues as Jewish congregations had taken over old church buildings and become accustomed to the style, and viewed it as just as appropriate as any other architectural style.
+Saeltzer was engaged in February 1849 to design the synagogue at 172 Norfolk Street in an area of New York City on the Lower East Side of Manhattan island known as kleine Deutschland (Little Germany).
+The synagogue's Gothic Revival style was inspired by the famous medieval Cologne Cathedral in Cologne, and the Friedrichwerdesche Kirche in Berlin.
+According to a 1987 report by the New York City Landmarks Preservation Commission, while Gothic architecture and its several variations is closely associated with Christianity (both the Roman Catholic Church and Protestant / Evangelical Lutheran / Reformed churches), it had also become popular with synagogues as Jewish temples / synagogues and congregations had taken over old Christian church buildings and become accustomed to the building style, and viewed it as just as appropriate for their religious worship and education with some minor modifications as any other architectural style.

-Debuted with celebration, the layout of the Ten Commandments and the use of stained glass in the synagogue later caused some controversy within the congregation.
+Debuted with great celebration, but the layout / arrangement of the list of the Ten Commandments and the use of stained glass in the synagogue later caused some controversy within the congregation.